box/kube-applier/README.md

 ### Status UI

-kube-applier serves an HTML status page on which displays information about the Applications managed by it and their most recent apply runs, including:
+kube-applier serves an HTML status page on which displays information about the Waybills managed by it and their most recent apply runs, including:

 - Apply run type (reason)
 - Start times and latency